Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E104-Modules.md

             at least if you recently had one of the spack modules loaded.
 We try to prevent polluting results with "secondary" software stacks, but this does not always work.

+            This would have happened if you had recently loaded one of the spack modules and the Lmod cache would have been generated during that period.
+In new Spack installations, we will avoid this by not pre-installing any software.

 3. The `htop` command is a nice alternative for the `top` command with a more powerful user interface.
     However, typing `htop` on the command line produces an error message.
 Can you find and run `htop`?